Inferring large graphs using l1-penalized likelihood: Numerical experiments

 \section{Numerical experiments}

-This section is dedicated to experimental studies to assess practical performances of our method.
-We demonstrate the ability of our algorithm to analyse data sets, which mimic the activity of a complex biological system, and we compare it to other state-of-the art methods.
+This section is dedicated to experimental studies to assess practical performances of our method through two kinds of datasets.
+In a first phase, the aim of these applications is to show that GADAG has a sound behavior on simulated toy data with a variety of different settings.
+In a second phase, we demonstrate the ability of our algorithm to analyse datasets that mimic the activity of a complex biological system, and we compare it to other state-of-the art methods.
+The competing methods are presented in Section \ref{sec-comp}.
 In Section \ref{sec-para}, we present the calibration of the Genetic Algorithm parameters.
-The competing methods are presented in Section \ref{sec-comp} and Section \ref{sec-perf} introduces the measures we used to assess the merits of the different methods.
-Experimental results are then detailed in Section \ref{sec-simus2}.
+Section \ref{sec-perf} introduces the measures we used to assess the merits of the methods.
+Experimental results are then detailed in Section \ref{sec-simus1} for the simulated high-dimensional toy datasets and in Section \ref{sec-simus2} for the dataset with features encountered in real situations.

+All experiments have been performed on \texttt{R} \citep{Rproject} using the package \texttt{GADAG} \citep{champion2017}.
+The computational times reported in Section \ref{sec-simus1} correspond to a Windows 7 laptop computer with 8 threads on a 4-core hyperthreaded 2.50GHz processor, with 4GB of RAM.